Estadio El Campín: Concerts

-British boyband One Direction performed at the stadium for the very first time in Colombia on April 25, 2014 during their Where We Are Stadium Tour 2014.
+British boyband One Direction performed at the stadium for the first time in Colombia on April 25, 2014, during their Where We Are Stadium Tour 2014.
 Tickets for the show sold out in a record time, prompting concert producers to add an extra 6,000 tickets which also sold out the first day they became available for a total of 36,386 tickets sold by December 21, 2013.

 Shakira holds the artist record for most events held at the stadium, having performed 5 shows since her first tour.
+In 2025, she will return to the stadium with 2 shows of Las Mujeres Ya No Lloran World Tour, extending her record as the most show in the venue's history with 7 shows.

 The Foo Fighters performed for the first time in Colombia at the stadium on January 31, 2015.

-The Rolling Stones performed for the first time in Colombia during their Olé Tour on March 10, 2016 at the stadium in front of an estimated 45,000 people.
+The Rolling Stones performed for the first time in Colombia during their Olé Tour on March 10, 2016, at the stadium in front of an estimated 45,000 people.

-Coldplay performed at the stadium on April 13, 2016 as part of their A Head Full of Dreams Tour for a sold out stadium of 41,376 people.
-They came back to the stadium on September 16 and 17, 2022 as part of their Music of the Spheres World Tour for a sold out crowd of 88,314 featuring opening act Camila Cabello.
+Coldplay performed at the stadium on April 13, 2016, as part of their A Head Full of Dreams Tour for a sold out stadium of 41,376 people.
+They came back to the stadium on September 16 and 17, 2022 as part of their Music of the Spheres World Tour for a sold-out crowd of 88,314 featuring opening act Camila Cabello.

 U2 performed for the first time in Colombia as part of their Joshua Tree Tour 2017 on October 7, 2017, also to an estimated audience of 45,000 people.

-The Weeknd will perform at the stadium on 4 October 2023 as part of his After Hours til Dawn Tour.
+The Weeknd performed at the stadium on 4 October 2023 as part of his After Hours til Dawn Tour for an audience of 35,386 people.

+Guns N' Roses performed at the stadium on November 29, 1992, during the band's Use Your Illusion Tour.

+The same band returned almost 30 years later, and performed on October 11 and 12, 2022, both being sold outs, as part of their We're F'N' Back!
+Tour.
+An estimated of over 85,000 people attended during those two dates.

+Colombian rock band Aterciopelados opened for them.